cc-tweaked/CC-Tweaked/doc/guides/speaker_audio.md

 the amplitude of the wave many times a second and then *quantise* that amplitude, rounding it to the nearest representable value.

-This representation of sound - a long, uniformally sampled list of amplitudes is referred to as [Pulse-code Modulation][PCM] (PCM).
+This representation of sound - a long, uniformly sampled list of amplitudes is referred to as [Pulse-code Modulation][PCM] (PCM).
 PCM can be thought of as the "standard" audio format, as it's incredibly easy to work with.
 For instance, to mix two pieces of audio together, you can just add samples from the two tracks together and take the average.

 CC: Tweaked's speakers also work with PCM audio.
 It plays back 48,000 samples a second, where each sample is an integer between -128 and 127.
 This is more commonly referred to as 48kHz and an 8-bit resolution.